bulandajakub/HTML-CSS-JS/README.md

 -   Define **custom properties** for colors and layout.
 -   Apply these variables consistently across different elements.
 -   Use **media queries** to adjust the layout for responsiveness.

-### variables-2-Theme_switcher

-This project demonstrates the use of **CSS variables** to create a dynamic theme switcher.
-The focus is on utilizing **CSS custom properties** to manage colors, background, and layout schemes efficiently across the site.
-The theme can be toggled between light, dark, and solar modes using simple buttons.

-A **subtle animation** is applied to the logo during theme changes, providing a nice touch that enhances the user experience.

-The theme structure is well-organized, with **CSS variables** controlling the design elements and ensuring that changes to the theme are reflected consistently throughout the page.

-Based on the YouTube tutorial:
-📌 [Fireship - CSS Theme Switcher] https://shorturl.at/Afm3C

 ---